RajaRakoto/qwik-boilerplate/README.md

 - 🌐 Qwik City >= 1.8.0
 - 🧅 Use Bun as package manager
 - 🌈 ESM
+- 🧹 ESlint with some initial rules recommendation
 - 🧪 Biome for JavaScript code formatting and linting
 - ✅ Jest or Bun test for fast unit testing and code coverage
 - 📚 Type definitions for Bun.js and Jest
+- 🎨 Prettier to enforce consistent code style
 - ⚙️ EditorConfig for consistent coding style
 - 📦 NPM scripts for common operations
 - 📝 Simple example of Tsx code
 - 🐗 Run tasks with Grunt (example for backup)
 - 🖥️ Ungit for version control (git) with a GUI
-- ⚡ Use Vite for lightning fast HMR (hot reload)
+- ⚡ Use Vite for lightning fast HMR (hot reload) in SSR mode
 - ⚡ Optimized build by Vite
 - 🧪 E2E test with Playwright
+- 🕚 A modern and efficient interface for managing HTTP requests with Undici
+- 🥏 Easily add over 180000+ icons to your Qwik app with qwikest/icons
+- 🧵 Defer third party scripts like Google Analytics, Facebook Pixel, etc off the main thread by using a web worker with partytown
+- 🖋️ Self-host fonts effortlessly using Fontsource, which includes Google Fonts and other open-source options.
 - 🐳 Containerization for easy deployment and scaling with Docker
 - 🌀 Tailwind CSS already set up with PostCSS for flexible usage
 - 🩷 Sass extends CSS with features like variables, nested rules, mixins, imports, inheritance, built-in functions, and more ...